Rook (chess): History

+Game of human chess in St Petersburg, 1924.
+The rook is represented by a cannon, as many Eastern European languages call it by that name.

 Persian war chariots were heavily armored, carrying a driver and at least one ranged-weapon bearer, such as an archer.
 The sides of the chariot were built to resemble fortified stone work, giving the impression of small, mobile buildings, causing terror on the battlefield.

 In Europe, the castle or tower appears for the first time in the 16th century in Vida's 1550 Ludus Scacchia, and then as a tower on the back of an elephant.
 In time, the elephant disappeared and only the tower was used as the piece.

 In the West, the rook is almost universally represented as a crenellated turret.
-The piece is called torre ("tower") in Italian, Portuguese, Catalan and Spanish; tour in French; toren in Dutch; Turm in German; torn in Swedish; and torni in Finnish.
-In Hungarian, it is bástya ("bastion") and in Hebrew, it is called צריח (tsariʾaḥ, meaning "turret").
+The piece is called torre ('tower') in Italian, Portuguese, Catalan and Spanish; tour in French; toren in Dutch; Turm in German; torn in Swedish; and torni in Finnish.
+In Hungarian, it is bástya ('bastion') and in Hebrew, it is called צריח (tsariʾaḥ, meaning 'turret').
 In the British Museum's collection of the medieval Lewis chess pieces, the rooks appear as stern warders, or wild-eyed berserker warriors.

-Rooks are usually similar in appearance to small castles; thus, a rook is sometimes called a "castle", though modern chess literature rarely, if ever, uses this term.

 In some languages, the rook is called a ship: Thai เรือ (reūa), Armenian Նավակ (navak), Russian ладья (ladya), Javanese ꦥꦿꦲꦸ (prahu).
 This may be because of the use of an Arabic style V-shaped rook piece, which some may have mistaken for a ship.
 It is possible that the rendition comes from Sanskrit roka (ship); however, no chaturanga pieces were ever called a roka.
 Murray argued that the Javanese could not visualize a chariot moving through the jungles in sweeping fashion as the rook.
 The only vehicle that moved in straight fashion was a ship, thus they replaced it with prahu.
 Murray, however, did not give an explanation why the Russians call the piece a "ship".

 Peter Tyson suggests that there is a correlation between the name of the piece and the word rukh, a mythical giant bird of prey from Persian mythology.

 In South Slavic languages, it is called the "cannon" (Топ).

-In Kannada, it is known as ಆನೆ (āāne), meaning "elephant".
+In Kannada, it is known as ಆನೆ (āāne), meaning 'elephant'.
 This is unusual, as the term for elephant is in many other languages applied to the bishop.